trilitech/tezos-developer-docs/docs/architecture/tokens/FA1.2.md

 Contracts that follow this standard keep a ledger that records how many tokens different accounts own.
 They have entrypoints that allow users to transfer tokens and limit the amount that can be transferred.
-They also have views that provide information such as the total amount of tokens and the amount of tokens that a specified account owns.
+They also have entrypoints that provide information such as the total amount of tokens and the amount of tokens that a specified account owns.

 For the full details of the FA1.2 standard, see [Tezos Improvement Proposal 7 (TZIP-7)](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-7/tzip-7.md), which defines the standard.